-- 6 tablespoon butter
+- 6 tablespoons butter

-- 2 teaspoons Worcesteshire sauce
+- 2 teaspoons Worcestershire sauce

-- Start by putting your chicken wings in the air fryer basket on the tray.
+Start by putting your chicken wings in the air fryer basket on the tray.

-- Set the temperature to 380 degrees F, for 12 minutes.
+Set the temperature to 380 degrees F, for 12 minutes.
 After 12 minutes flip the chicken wings, and set for another 12 minutes.

-- Then increased the temperature to 400 degrees F, for another 5 minutes.
-Check with a meat thermometer to make sure they are fully cooked, if not, or if you like them crunchier, add another 5 minutes.
+Then increased the temperature to 400 degrees F, for another 5 minutes.
+Check with a meat thermometer to make sure they are fully cooked; if not, or if you like them crunchier, add another 5 minutes.

-- When the wings and sauce are done, toss them in the hot sauce,
+When the wings and sauce are done, toss them in the hot sauce,